Transfer Pricing tax compliance

 • New chapter on the transfer pricing aspects of financial transactions (2020)

-These updates reflect the OECD’s ongoing efforts to address emerging international taxation and transfer pricing challenges.
+These are updates to the continuous efforts by the OECD to curb new issues on international taxation and transfer pricing.

 Years Experienced